“How can I create an online magazine website in 2019?”

-Creating the first issue is extremely important, because it will help you to understand if everything works as planned in regards to time and budget.
+Creating the first issue is often like flying blind.
+It’s also an extremely important milestone.
+This is because it will help you to understand if everything works as planned in regards to time and budget.

 Do your best with the layout and design of the first issue, give the magazine a recognizable brand, impart visual meaning to different sections of the magazine, and use your brand’s color palette to maximum effect.

 As soon as the first issue is complete and you still have all the fresh ideas and experiences from designing it, create a brand book.
 A magazine’s brand book is like a manual for your magazine’s layout design.
 It should have each element described with examples (i.e., pull quotes should look like this, folios like so, sections like this, so on and so forth).
 This should be a tool that will help you keep your issues consistent and professional no matter if you work with one designer, a team of designers, or simply outsource your magazine design.

 Just don’t forget that you have to keep your brand book up to date at all times.
 As soon as you update or tweak any element on your magazine, it should be updated in the brand book.

 In most cases, magazines need to be designed using Adobe InDesign, or similar software, to keep the layout visually appealing and professional.
 This also gives you an additional format for your magazine: the PDF.
 This format is very useful when working with editorial team, also for an offline reading and for customer email capturing.

 Only if you are using a purely online magazine model (and you don’t want to go the extra mile creating a great visual experience for your readers) can you skip this step and go with a magazine website approach for your articles.
 This might work really well for some niches, but others, like beauty, travel, or style, might need something visually stronger.